azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check that return statement is required
 * check that `this` in arguments is not allowed (this will ensure this is only for methods)
 * check if multiline strings are OK
+* check that variable is always assigned before using (all if branches)
 ---
 fun Nil hello(Int a, Int a) {}